Vinko Soldo

 Vinko Soldo (born 15 February 1998) is a Croatian football player who plays as centre-back for TFF 1.
 Lig club Pendikspor.

 Club career

 Early career

-In 2009, Soldo joined GNK Dinamo Zagreb youth academy when he was a young child from NK Dubrava.
-He was one of the brightest talents of a very interesting generation of Dinamo Zagreb players born in 1998, including Josip Brekalo, Nikola Moro, Borna Sosa, Branimir Kalaica and Adrian Šemper.
+In 2009, Soldo joined GNK Dinamo Zagreb youth academy when he was a child from NK Dubrava.
+He was one of the Dinamo Zagreb players born in 1998, including Josip Brekalo, Nikola Moro, Borna Sosa, Branimir Kalaica and Adrian Šemper.

 Dinamo Zagreb

 On 12 January 2016, Soldo has signed his first professional contract with Dinamo Zagreb.
-He made his league debut on 6 May 2016 against NK Slaven Belupo at Gradski stadion which Dinamo Zagreb won 3-0.
+He made his league debut on 6 May 2016 against NK Slaven Belupo at Gradski stadion which Dinamo Zagreb won 3–0.
 In this match, he played 33 minutes, after he was substituted for Alexandru Mățel.
 In 2015/16 Season that Soldo made professional debut, Dinamo Zagreb achieved double:league and cup.

 In July 2018, he joined Rudeš on loan until December 2018.

 Slaven Belupo

 On 14 July 2021, Soldo returned to Slaven Belupo after playing there on loan previously and signed a two-year contract.